Layercraft/Infos/README.md

 # Infos
 > Infos about the project.

-The goal is a new development of the Minecraft server according to new standards.
+The goal is to develope a new Minecraft server according to modern standards.
 This means stateless design pattern and a implementation which should go in the direction of reactive microservices.

 ### Infos about the keywords: